GluuFederation/docs-oxd-prod/3.1.4/sources/faq/index.md

 ### What is oxd?
 oxd is a mediator: it provides APIs that can be called by a web application more easily than directly calling the APIs of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

-### How is oxd licensed, and how much does it cost?
-oxd is commercially licensed software.
-To start the oxd server, a valid license is needed, which can be [obtained by registering on the oxd website](https://oxd.gluu.org).
-Each application (OAuth 2.0 client) that leverages the oxd service is billed USD $0.33 per day.
-Usage fees are accumulated daily and charged at the end of each month.
-If your organization needs annual billing, [schedule a call with us](https://gluu.org/booking).

 ### What types of applications can use oxd?
 Server-side web applications.